pivot-access-ltd/bma-offline-docs/src/how-to-work-with-tags-5928.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/f/f8dff191b24ac07338c9c6e33d8a03e7e5001c46.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/f/f8dff191b24ac07338c9c6e33d8a03e7e5001c46.png"></a>

-Keep in mind that when a new definition is updated, the REST API will re-tag all the machines that match with the new definition.
+Keep in mind that when a new definition is updated, MAAS will re-tag all the machines that match with the new definition.
 This can take some time, since it is a background process.

 <a href="#heading--update-tag-kernel-options"><h2 id="heading--update-tag-kernel-options">How to update the kernel option on a Tag</h2></a>